HendersonvilleWestern North Carolina

 Hendersonville’s valley has been carved out by the flowing French Broad River and the Blue Ridge Mountains and Saluda Mountains overlook the valley.
 Dupont State Forest is the region’s most popular 10,400 acre state park, a wonderful place to hike and enjoy four beautiful waterfalls; Hooker Falls, Triple Falls, High Falls and Bridal Veil Falls and Lake Julia.
 Mills River is known for some of the best fishing holes, tubing adventures and children’s summer camps in the Hendersonville area.

 In 1988, the city of Hendersonville began revitalizing its downtown Main Street.
 Celebrating 25 years of progress, the City of Hendersonville NC has done a fantastic job preserving the historic architecture while attracting award winning restaurants, art galleries and colorful painted bears who greet visitors along the sidewalks.
 The annual North Carolina Apple Festival in Hendersonville NC is one of the largest apple festivals in Western North Carolina.
-Summer concerts and old fashioned street dances take place every week in Hendersonville NC.
-Let us know if you'd like to receive a Hendersonville NC Relocation Package.
+Summer concerts and old fashioned street dances take place every week near the rustic mountain homes.

-If you're searching for where to retire in Western North Carolina, here are reasons to consider Hendersonville NC real estate:
+If you're searching for where to retire in North Carolina, here are reasons to consider Hendersonville NC real estate:

 ARTS AND CULTURE